rodneylab/gatsby-serverless-rust/README.md

 </h1>

 > **Warning**
 > This repo is no longer maintained and is not recommended for use.
-There may security vulnerabilities in dependencies.
+There may be security vulnerabilities in dependencies.

 # gatsby-serverless-rust